aws-amplify/amplify-swift/CONTRIBUTING.md

 ## Getting Started

-To get started with contributing to the iOS library of Amplify, first make sure you have the latest version of Xcode installed as well as cocoapods.
+To get started with the Amplify Framework for iOS, first make sure you have the latest version of Xcode installed as well as cocoapods.
 You can install cocoapods by simply running:

 ```
 sudo gem install cocoapods